eckardm/mmdp-workshop/outline.md

   26. Take a breath, marvel at our genius

-  27. Get into writing a program...
+  27. Get into writing a program... and making comments!

 (20 mintues)